rapid7/insightconnect-plugins/trendmicro_apex/help.md

 ## Troubleshooting

+This plugin supports multiple Apex products.
+Check that the actions you intend to use are supported in your product.
-The agent / endpoint actions require that the Apex Endpoint Sensor feature is enabled.
+For example, the agent / endpoint actions require that the Apex Endpoint Sensor feature is enabled.

 # Version History